chrishumboldt/Rocket-Modal/README.md

 ```

 ## Basic Example
-See a basic example of how to use the component.
+See a basic example of how to use the module.

 ```html
 <a id="modal-link-1" href>Open New Modal</a>